sonyarouje/simdb/README.md

-Started as a library created to learn GO.
+Started as a library to learn GO.

 Some of the codes to apply json filtering are borrowed from https://github.com/thedevsaddam/gojsonq